robinlin99/hugo-personal-website/content/authors/admin/_index.md

   url: https://www.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Incoming SWE Intern @ Apple
+bio: Cornell '22 | Incoming SWE Intern @ Apple

 # Interests to show in About widget
 interests: